.webp)

 Bad data in, bad data out—it’s that simple.

-The effectiveness of AI tools depends on the quality of the data you feed them.
+The effectiveness of AI accounting software depends on the quality of the data you feed them.

 Make sure your data is clean and up to date before relying on software to optimize processes.
 Even the best AI can only perform as well as your underlying data, whether it’s financial records from ERPs, workpapers, or otherwise.